 One measure of validity in qualitative research is to ask questions such as: “Does it make sense?” and “Can I trust it?”
 This may seem like a fuzzy measure of validity to someone disciplined in quantitative research, for example, but in a science that deals in themes and context, these questions are important.

 The first step in ensuring validity is choosing a well-trained and skilled moderator (or facilitator).
 A good moderator will check personal bias and expectations at the door.
-He or she is interested in learning as much candid information from the research participants as possible, and respectful neutrality is a must if the goal is valid qualitative research.
+The researcher aims to gather as much candid information as possible from participants, and respectful neutrality is essential for valid qualitative research.
 For this reason, organizations often employ moderators from outside the group or organization to help ensure that the responses are genuine and not influenced by “what we want to hear.”
 For some academic applications, the moderator will disclose his or her perspectives and biases in the reporting of the data as a matter of full disclosure.

 While a good moderator is key, a good sample group is also essential.
-Are the participants truly members of the segment from which they are recruited?
+Are you truly recruiting participants from the segment they belong to?
 Ethical recruiting is an important issue in qualitative research, as data collected from individuals who are not truly representative of their segment will not lead to valid results.

 Another way to promote validity is to employ a strategy known as triangulation.
 To accomplish this, the research is done from multiple perspectives.
 This could take the form of using several moderators, different locations, multiple individuals analyzing the same data . . . essentially any technique that would inform the results from different angles.
 For some applications, for example, an organization may choose to run focus groups in parallel through two entirely different researchers and then compare the results.